Skip to main content

 Yes; international students can submit an application to our residential graduate program:

-2. The following materials will also be required as part of the application process:
+1. The following materials will also be required as part of the application process:

-• Evidence of English proficiency.
+• Evidence of English proficiency

 Evidence of English proficiency will be requested as part of your application.
 See the graduate admissions page to learn how to provide evidence of English proficiency.

-• Financial statement: If admitted to a graduate program, a completed financial verification form and copy of your passport will be required before immigration documents will be issued.
+If admitted to a graduate program, a completed financial verification form and copy of your passport will be required before immigration documents will be issued.

-• Records from the university where you received your bachelor's degree.
+• Records from the university where you received your bachelor's degree

 If any graduate coursework was completed, these records are also required.

-• Transcripts: Transcripts must be in the original language with certified English translation showing courses taken and grades assigned each year.
+Transcripts must be in the original language with certified English translation showing courses taken and grades assigned each year.
 Official records should include all exam or test results and certificates, diplomas or degrees received.
 Photocopies of official foreign records are acceptable if they have been certified by an authorized university, government or public official after they are made.

-4. Follow instructions on the CSDCAS site for submission of three (3) letters of recommendation.
+3. Follow instructions on the CSDCAS site for submission of three (3) letters of recommendation.
+At least two must come from CSD Instructors or Clinical Supervisors.

-5. Follow instructions on the CSDCAS site for submitting your written response.
+4. Follow instructions on the CSDCAS site for submitting your written response.

+6. Send all official transcripts to: CSDCAS Verification Department | PO Box 9113 | Watertown, MA 02471 USA.
+Follow the instructions for submitting your Canadian and foreign coursework evaluation to CSDCAS.
 We require that you submit a foreign coursework evaluation from one of the services listed on the CSDCAS website: Evaluation of French Canadian and Foreign Coursework.

 All application materials are due by January 15, 2025.
 Applications that are incomplete after this date will not be reviewed.
 It is your responsibility to meet the deadline requirements.